Thames Water How can a red light in Leeds green-light a super sewer in London?

 At a glance

-• A new super sewer system to ensure the River Thames remains clean for use for another 100 years
+• A new super sewer system to ensure the River Thames remains clean for use for at least another 120 years

 • The project aims to reduce the amount of overflows to four per year, down from 50